Vortexdude/linux-cmds/README.md

 #### Color schemes for terminal

-> you must git the `-e` with echo to see the color changes
+> you must add the `-e` with echo to see the color changes
  ``` bash

 #!/bin/bash